-Alongside revealing details of a new version of macOS at WWDC22 in June, Apple introduced a redesigned MacBook Air with a new M2 processor.
+Alongside revealing details of a new version of macOS at WWDC22 in June, Apple introduced a redesigned MacBook Air with a new M2 processor (read our M2 MacBook Air review).
 It doesn’t replace the existing M1 version, however—rather, it’s a new higher-end version of the $999 model.
-Here’s everything you need to know about the new machine including when we expect it to go on sale.
+Here’s everything you need to know about the new machine.

 M2 MacBook Air: Release date

 When Apple revealed the new MacBook Air at WWDC it confirmed that the new MacBook Air would start shipping in July.

 The M2 MacBook Air starts at $1,199 in the U.S. and £1,249 in the U.K. There are two models that are priced as follows:

 M2 Chip with 8‑Core CPU and 8‑Core GPU, 8GB RAM, 256GB SSD: $1,199/£1,249.

 M2 Chip with 8‑Core CPU and 10‑Core GPU, 8GB RAM, 512GB SSD: $1,499/£1,549.

 Apple will keep the M1 MacBook Air on sale at the same entry price of $999/£999.
 Previously there were two M1 MacBook Air models.
 The new M2 model replaces the top of the range M1 model at a lower price in the US (but the same price in the UK.)

 Apple has dramatically changed the look of the MacBook Air with the latest update.
 The tapered look that it was famed is gone, replaced with a more traditional flat design that’s similar to the MacBook Pro.
 However, while the tapered edge gave the illusion of thinness, the overall dimensions are thinner than before.

 M1 MacBook Air: 11.97in x 8.36in x 0.16-0.63in (30.41cm x 21.24cm x 0.41-1.61cm)